joon363/JunctionBremen_Server/README.md

    window: venv/Scripts/deactivate
    ubunt: deactivate

-after any update
-pip freeze > requirements.txt
+after any update, INSIDE THE VENV, do this: pip freeze > requirements.txt